 Crow’s Nest (Crow Coin Shop)

-There is a small dock on the south west of the island but there is no wharf manager on the island.
+There is a small dock on the southwest of the island and this is where you can find the wharf manager.
 Once you get to the dock, just follow the pathway around the island to get to Ravinia.
 She gives daily quests and also sells items at the Crow Coin shop.
 All items in the Crow Coin shop are not worth buying unless you need them desperately for upgrading your ship.
 It is much more profitable to trade your Crow Coins for the Caphras stone bundle and then sell these.

 You can also swap any Level 1 Barter items for a Voucher at Revinia on Illiya Island, and then use the voucher to exchange for a Verdant Black Stone.